tmeasday/create-graphql-server/test/output-app/README.md

 ```

 ### ./server/authenticate.js
-Here the real identification of an user is performed.
-After a user requested a '/login' with user and password.
+Here, the real identification of an user is performed.
+After a user requested a '/login' url with user and password.
 The user's email is searched in the database.
-If it is there, it checks if the user's encrypted hash is equal to the encrypted password, if so, a user is identified and a JWT token is generated and transfered back to the requesting user.
+If it is there, it checks if the user's encrypted hash is equal to the encrypted password.
+If so, a user is identified and a JWT token is generated and transfered back to the requesting user.
+This JWT token is usually stored in the client's browsers local storage and added to the next call in the Authorization header.
 With all the next requests of that user, he sends an header like...
 ```javacript
 authorization JWT calculated.JWT.token
 ```